Images and Documents of Art and Culture

 Women’s Action Coalition Records, 1989–2003

-This PDF indexes the New York Public Library’s holdings of the records of the Women’s Action Coalition (WAC), a feminist direct-action organization founded in 1992 to fight discrimination against women.
+This overview indexes the New York Public Library’s holdings of the records of the Women’s Action Coalition (WAC), a feminist direct-action organization founded in 1992 to fight discrimination against women.
 The documents include administrative files, committee files, subject files, photographs, printed material, and video recordings, as well as posters, placards, banners, and props used during protest demonstrations.

 Elizabeth A. Sackler Center for Feminist Art